IvanSlipstream/SMSCInspectorPrivacy/README.md

 <b>Developer</b> stands for a person or a legal entity who develops the SMSC Inspector application.<br>
 <b>User</b> stands for a Google Play account holder who has installed SMSC Inspector and thus agreed to this Privacy Policy.<br>
-<b>Data Controller</b> stands for a Global Message Services AG.
-Data Controller gathers and stores data SMSC Inspector collects from the Users.<br>
+<b>Data Controller</b> stands for Global Message Services AG, a company which gathers and stores data that SMSC Inspector collects from the Users.<br>
 <b>Mobile Network Operator (MNO)</b> stands for a company which provides wireless communication services to the Users.

 <h4>1.2.
 General Principles</h4>